 You should define at least one retention policy to segregate event data from different tenants into different folders for each tenant.
-When creating retention policies for each tenant, specify the Criteria as rv39:"tenant name" where tenant name is the name of the tenant.
+When creating retention policies for each tenant, specify the Criteria as tid: "tenant_ID" where tenant_ID is the ID of the tenant.